WASdev/sample.DefaultApplication/README.md

 ## Setup

-The article uses Eclipse and additional tools installed in Eclipse.
-Here are the tools that were installed in Eclipse:
+The article uses Eclipse with additional tools installed:
 * Eclipse for Java EE Developers (I happen to be using Photon, but you can get the latest.)
 * Dali Java Persistence Tools - Available from the Eclipse update site
 * WebSphere Application Server Migration Toolkit - available from Eclipse Marketplace
 * WebSphere Developer Tools for Liberty - Available from Eclipse Marketplace

 Before focusing on the code, we need to be able to build it.
-This application is currently being built using internal Ant build tools.
+This application is currently being built using internal Ant build tools which we are not going to use going forward.
 We need to start by getting the code in a format that can be used by modern build tools.

 ## Modernizing the project and build